devs-group/sloth/README.md

 ---

+## Deployment

+> We use Docker in Docker on production so make sure to mount your local docker.sock into the container to test it

+> In case your have issue with the quotes -> "" <- from the .env remove them

+1. Test your build locally by running `docker build -f ./deployment/Dockerfile -t sloth/app:latest .` in the **root** directory
+    - Make sure to change `RUN npm run generate:prod` to `RUN npm run generate` in the [release.yml](.github/workflows/release.yml) otherwise you will be redirected to the production page
+2. Then you can run:
+   `docker run -t -i --env-file .env -v /var/run/docker.sock:/var/run/docker.sock -p 9090:9090 --rm sloth/app:latest`

+---

 ## Tests

 > Make sure you are in the [root](.) directory

 1. You can run all tests with `go test ./...` locally
     - The [.env.test](backend/tests/.env.test) file can be used to define settings during tests

 ---